Audi A6 Allroad (2019-2022) Review

 "Audi discontinued the Audi A6 Allroad in 2021, largely because more and more buyers were switching to SUV alternatives.
 That means your chances of walking into an Audi dealer and finding a brand-new example are slim to none, but there are some late models around with low mileages."

-Audi A6 Allroad Review 2023: interior close up photo of the Audi A6 Allroad rear seats
+Audi A6 Allroad (2019-2022) Review: interior close up photo of the Audi A6 Allroad rear seats

-If you’re regularly towing, look for a car fitted with the optional electrically swivelling towbar which also includes trailer stabilisation with ESC.
+If you’re regularly towing, look for a car fitted with the optional electrically swivelling towbar, which also includes trailer stabilisation with ESC.

 Ask the heycar experts: common questions